luksen99/Diffusion-Equation/README.md

 ### How to contribute:
 Fork from the `Developer`- branch and pull request to merge back into the original `Developer`- branch.
-Working updates and imrpvements will then be merged into the `Master` branch, which will always contain the latest working version.
+Working updates and improvements will then be merged into the `Master` branch, which will always contain the latest working version.